ImperialCollegeLondon/grad_school_git_course/_episodes/l1-02-committing-history.md

 > Ultimately, you can simply create a separate branch called `main` and use that one as
 > your default branch rather than `master`, which you can then delete.
 >
 > We will use `main` as the default branch name throught the workshop.
+Branches will be
+> covered in detail in Intermediate Git and GitHub for Effective Collaboration.
 {: .callout}

 ## Creating The First Snapshot